Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: ML training

-The second problem is to discriminate between an event containing a vector boson fusion-produced Higgs boson (VBF Higgs) vs.\ multijet process.
+The example considered for the ``physics trigger'' problem is to discriminate between an event containing a vector boson fusion-produced Higgs boson (VBF Higgs) vs.\ multijet process.
 The former is considered ``signal'' and the latter is considered ``background.''

-The VBF Higgs vs.\ multijet problem is challenging at the LHC, especially in the level-1 system.
-We consider an algorithm to identify the signal by using the two ``VBF jets'' that emerge from the process.
+The VBF Higgs vs.\ multijet problem is challenging at the LHC, especially in the level-1 trigger.
+We consider an algorithm to identify the signal by using the two ``VBF jets,'' typically with a large gap in pseudorapidity, that emerge from the process.
 The challenge for such an algorithm is that the two-jet sample is dominated by the multijet process at the LHC.
-Such an algorithm is of interest to the level-1 system because it allows the selection of events containing Higgs bosons in a way that is agnostic to the decay pattern of the Higgs boson \cite{Aaboud:2018sfi,ATLAS:2020cjb}.
+Such an algorithm is of interest to the level-1 trigger, because it allows the selection of events containing Higgs bosons in a way that is agnostic to the decay pattern of the Higgs boson \cite{Aaboud:2018sfi, Sirunyan:2018owy, ATLAS:2020cjb, CERN-LHCC-2020-004}.
+In particular, ref.\ \cite{CERN-LHCC-2020-004} considers this problem using a neural network.